 ● Video editing and photography

 To obtain the best picture and video quality, the photographers take cognizance of the light intensity around the camera to adjust the shutter speed and depth of the field accordingly.
-In the shooting of films or television programs, a lux meter ensures a consistent brightness of the various scenes on the screen.
+In the shooting of films or television programs, a Digital Lux Meter ensures a consistent brightness of the various scenes on the screen.

 ● Industrial health and safety regulations